About the National BPS Coalition

 • What is the estimated impact of the National BPS Coalition?

-As of December 2022, the governments of the National BPS Coalition represent about a quarter of the buildings in the United States.
-Estimates from the Institute for Market Transformation projected that, if all participants are successful in standing up retrofit policies and related programs for retrofits, the scale of impact from building and operational improvements through efficiency and electrification will be as much as:
+The nonprofit Institute for Market Transformation estimates that, as of August 2024, the governments of the National BPS Coalition account for about a quarter of the large building space in the United States.
+It also projected that, if all participants are successful in standing up retrofit policies and related programs for retrofits, the scale of impact from building and operational improvements through efficiency and electrification will be as much as:

-$124 billion cumulatively invested in building retrofits in coalition jurisdictions through 2040
+$132 billion cumulatively invested in buildings through 2040

 • How does the National BPS Coalition work?